alejo4373/backend-development-bootcamp/session_1.md

 ### Database Servers

-To store, search and organize information there are also multiple solutions
+Database servers are its own different type of computer and there are multiple software solutions to store, search and organize information in such servers.
+Some database software include:

 | **Relational**       | **Non-Relational** |
 | -------------------- | ------------------ |